-- Implantation Bleeding/Pregnancy – Spotting can indicate early pregnancy.
-If you experience it and there is any chance you are pregnant, it’s best to see your doctor or do a pregnancy test to confirm.
+- Implantation Bleeding/Pregnancy – Spotting sometimes happens at conception and indicates early pregnancy.
+If you experience it and you have a late period or there is any chance you are pregnant, it’s best to see your doctor or do a pregnancy test to confirm.

 - Miscarriage – The beginning of a miscarriage can look like light spotting.
-It’s best to see your doctor if you are pregnant and experience any bleeding.
+It’s best to see your doctor if you are pregnant, especially in the first trimester and experience any bleeding.

 - Ectopic pregnancy – Cramping, abdominal pain, and spotting can be signs of ectopic pregnancy.
 Ectopic pregnancy is a medical emergency.
 If you are experiencing these symptoms and are or may be pregnant, it is best to see your doctor or go to the emergency room.

 - Hormonal fluctuations or imbalance – This is one of the most common causes of spotting in women who are not pregnant.
 It appears at times of hormonal change, like just before your period and mid-cycle at ovulation.

 - Starting, stopping, changing or missing birth control pills – Inconsistent use of the birth control pill causes hormone changes that trigger spotting.
 Even proper use of the birth control pill can lead to bleeding if the pill isn’t the right one for you.

 - Hypothyroid and spotting – Low thyroid hormone levels (low T3 or T4, high TSH) or an underactive thyroid causes irregular periods and irregular bleeding.

 - Stress – Under stress, your body will redirect progesterone into stress hormones.
 This lowers your progesterone and causes irregular bleeding when there shouldn’t be.

 - IUDs occasionally cause slight spotting, especially after it is initially inserted.
 This is normal.